jmaces/keras-adf/.github/CONTRIBUTING.rst

 - Try to stick to *one* change only per pull request.
 - Add tests and docs for your code.
 Contributions missing tests or documentation can not be merged.
-- Make sure all changes pass our CI_.
+- Make sure all changes pass our CI.
   We will not give any feedback until it is green unless you ask for it.
 - Once you have addressed review feedback bump the pull request with a short note, so we know you are done.